awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Clone.md

 1. Choose **Create clone** to launch the clone DB cluster\.

-## Cloning an Aurora Cluster Through the AWS CLI<a name="Aurora.Managing.Clone.CLI"></a>
+## Creating an Aurora Clone Through the AWS CLI<a name="Aurora.Managing.Clone.CLI"></a>

-The following procedure describes how to clone an Aurora DB cluster using the AWS CLI\.
+The following procedure describes how to create an Aurora clone using the AWS CLI\.

-**To create a clone of a DB cluster using the AWS CLI**
+**To create a clone using the AWS CLI**
 + Call the [restore\-db\-cluster\-to\-point\-in\-time](https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-cluster-to-point-in-time.html) AWS CLI command and supply the following values:
   + `--source-db-cluster-identifier` – the name of the source DB cluster to create a clone of\.
   + `--db-cluster-identifier` – the name of the clone DB cluster\.